chocolatey/docs/input/en-us/choco/setup.md

  1. Ensure the downloaded nupkg is not blocked.
  1. Unzip it using any application that supports `zip` format.
  1. Open a PowerShell command shell and navigate into the unzipped package's tools folder.
- 1. **NOTE**: Ensure PowerShell execution policy is set to at least bypass or remote signed (if you have issues, you may need to set it to Unrestricted).
+     > :memo: **NOTE** Ensure PowerShell execution policy is set to at least bypass or remote signed (if you have issues, you may need to set it to Unrestricted).
  1. Call `& .\chocolateyInstall.ps1` to allow Chocolatey to install.
- 1. **NOTE**: This will not set Chocolatey as an installed package, so it may be a good idea to also call `choco upgrade chocolatey -y` and let it reinstall the same version, but at least it will be available for upgrades then.
+     > :memo: **NOTE** This will not set Chocolatey as an installed package, so it may be a good idea to also call `choco upgrade chocolatey -y` and let it reinstall the same version, but at least it will be available for upgrades then.

 ### Install licensed edition